 Olivier Poirier-Leroy is a former national level swimmer based out of Victoria, BC.
 In feeding his passion for swimming, he has developed YourSwimBook, a powerful log book and goal setting guide made specifically for swimmers.
 Sign up for the YourSwimBook newsletter (free) and get weekly motivational tips by clicking here.

-No matter where you stand on the ladder of swimming prowess, from age grouper to world record holder, there are days where we just aren’t feeling it.
+No matter where you stand on the ladder of swimming prowess, from age grouper to top male or female swimmer on the planet, there are days where we just aren’t feeling it.
 Where we start to think that maybe we aren’t cut out for our goals, that our abilities aren’t all they are cracked up to be, or simply that we are going nowhere fast.

 These moments can be frustrating, which only seem to perpetuate the cycle of feeling down in the dumps in regards to your swimming.
 (Feeling bad about feeling bad is quite possibly the worst.)

 It’s natural to experience some doubt occasionally.
 If, on the other hand, you have been experiencing these more consistently, and are beginning to seriously to rethink your swimming goals, than here are 6 things to remember when you feel like you are on the brink of giving up: